 - 1. The term of office for each elected position shall be from July1 until June 30 of the following year, or until a successor is named, whichever occurs later. - 2.
-Vacancies in any office shall be filled by the Board.
+An elected officer may be removed from office by an affirmative vote of at least five (5) members of the Board. - 3.
+Vacancies in any office shall be filled by the Board under the election procedures of this Section IV.